-Each option presented within SAs 2 and 3 receives a total score that is the sum of all of the individual objective scores for that option.
-It is this overall number that can provide for general comparison between options, whilst the individual objective scores can be used to identify areas where mitigation might be required to improve an option's sustainability if it were to be selected as the approach to be incorporated into the new Local Plan's policies.
+Each option receives a total score that is the sum of all of the individual objective scores for that option.
+It is this overall number that can provide for general comparison between options, whilst the individual objective scores can be used to identify areas where mitigation might be required to improve an option's sustainability if it were to be selected as the approach to be incorporated into the policies of the Core Strategy Review.
 In this way, this Sustainability Appraisal process is truly iterative and has genuinely informed the evolvement and creation of land-use policies.
 One important caveat worth noting is that the total score against an option only really has meaning when compared with its counterparts.
-For example, a result of -5 awarded to an option may not indicate a negative outcome if the alternative options are awarded -10 or more.
+For example, a result of -5 awarded to an option may not indicate a negative outcome if the alternative options are awarded -10 or less.

 In addition to the above, the terms 'uncertain' and 'no impact' have been replaced with 'neutral'.
-All appraised option outcomes are uncertain to some extent until such time that outcomes can be clearly observed and it is considered unrealistic that options would ever result in 'no impact' at all.
+All appraised option outcomes are uncertain to some extent until such time that outcomes can be clearly observed, and it is considered unrealistic that options would ever result in 'no impact' at all.
 The use of neutral also works well with the new scoring method where for example a +1 and -1 cancel each another out to result in an award of 0 (neutral).